Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Conclusion

 \section{Conclusion}

-In this work, we identified {belief deviation} and the entry to the belief-trap region as a key failure mode that drives instability and sub-optimality in RL for LLM-based active reasoning.
-To counter its harmful accumulation, we proposed \proj, a simple yet effective early-truncation mechanism that halts belief-trapped trajectories.
-Empirical results on five active-reasoning tasks demonstrate that \proj consistently improves both stability and performance across diverse RL algorithms.
-Our findings establish belief deviation as a central bottleneck and show that controlling it is a principled pathway toward building robust and generalizable active reasoning agents.
+In this work, we identify {belief deviation} and entry into the belief-trap region as a critical failure mode underlying instability and sub-optimality in RL for LLM-based active reasoning.
+To mitigate its harmful accumulation, we proposed \proj, an early-truncation mechanism that halts belief-trapped trajectories.
+Empirical results on five active-reasoning tasks show that \proj consistently improves both training stability and final performance across multiple RL algorithms.
+Overall, our findings highlight belief deviation as a central bottleneck and show that controlling it provides a principled pathway toward building robust and generalizable active reasoning agents.